dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 Now, let's understand what this code is doing.

-Each function here creates an Express server that handles all of the POST requests to the Google Vision API via the route `\upload` and `/uploadText`.
+Each function here creates an Express server that handles all of the POST requests to the Google Vision API via the route `/upload` and `/uploadText`.
 The `POST` request is uploading something called `myImage`, which will contain the data of the images you'll be uploading to the app later.
 The request returns a response JSON that is parsed and any errors are handled when necessary.
 To start this server, we'll run `node server.js` later, and the server will listen at port `3001` for any changes.
 There are two `POST` functions to handle the requests for two different features: label detection and OCR.

 4. Now, go back to your `App.js` file and replace the code in the return statement of your render function with this:
 ```react